yilmazbingo/portfolio-typescript-next.js/src/data/posts/iterators-on-python.md

 sq.next_()
 ```

-Let's start to solve the first issue: We specify the size of the collection when we create the instance and we raise `StopIteration` if we call `next_` too many times.
+Let's start to solve the first issue: We specify the size of the collection when we create the instance, then we keep track of how many times we called `next_`.
+If we call `next_` too many times we raise `StopIteration`.

 ```py
     class Square: